-Mimi Coffey has two book publications.
+Mimi Coffey’s publications include two books.
 Mimi Coffey’s Publications include, a book called “Texas DWI Defense: The Law and Practice“, which is now in its second edition.
 Mimi’s co-author James Nesci, is a DWI lawyer out of Arizona.
-Mimi’s Co-Author, James Nesci, has also published over 25 books on top of that.
+James Nesci has also published over 25 books on top of that.
 Mimi’s contributions include Texas case law, Texas practice, Texas motions, and trial work application tips.
 Mimi Coffey wrote the book on DWI Defense.
-Both books combined serve as a ‘how to guide’ for any lawyer on how to properly execute a successful DWI case.
+Both books combined serve as a ‘how-to guide’ for any lawyer on how to properly execute a successful DWI case.
 Many of the strategies in the book serve as good examples for BWI, Assault, Possession, and other Criminal Defense Cases.
-In addition, Mimi has also authored 4 national articles published in The Champion (the National Association of Criminal Defense Lawyer magazine).
+In addition, Mimi Coffey’s Publications include 4 national articles published in The Champion (the NACDL magazine).
 On top of that, she has six statewide publications in The Voice (the Texas Criminal Defense Lawyer magazine).

 Furthermore, Mimi is board certified in DWI Defense by the National College of DUI Defense (recognized by the American Bar Association as well as the Texas Board of Legal Specialization).
 She takes great pride in her scholarship and academic work in the field of DWI.

 In addition to her published material, Mimi also maintains a blog where she discusses topics such as forensic science, lying expert witnesses, involuntary intoxication, and holding officers to the same standard as the rest of us.